 - Continue to measure and reduce per capita water usage at every site

-- Report results of our sustainability program to employees, executive management and other stakeholders, minimally once per fiscal year
+- Report results of our sustainability programme to employees, executive management and other stakeholders, minimally once per fiscal year

-- Perform to our internal environmental management system that solidifies our operational rigor surrounding sustainability in risks, opportunities, processes, governance, communications and outcomes.
+- Perform to our internal environmental management system that solidifies our operational rigour surrounding sustainability in risks, opportunities, processes, governance, communications and outcomes.

 Adobe employees, vendors and visitors have a legal duty to ensure that all country-appropriate environmental laws and regulations are met.
-For any potential environmental violations, such as spills, strange odors, inappropriate chemical disposal, etc., report them to your Adobe manager or, for vendors and visitors, to your Adobe contact.
-You may also contact Facilities at 6-HELP or the Global Securities Operations Center at 408-536-4444.
+For any potential environmental violations, such as spills, strange odors, inappropriate chemical disposal etc., report them to your Adobe manager or, for vendors and visitors, to your Adobe contact.
+You may also contact Facilities at 6-HELP or the Global Securities Operations Centre at 408-536-4444.

 Adobe expects that each employee, vendor and visitor will follow the above practices to ensure that Adobe meets its reported sustainability goals.
 This Sustainability Policy has ultimate lineage to Adobe’s Code of Business Conduct as well as from all Board and senior level management policy.
 Please follow the guidelines set in this policy statement.

 This policy has been approved by Dana Rao, Executive Vice President, General Counsel and Corporate Secretary for Adobe.